 1. Take advantage of natural sunlight

-Natural sunlight will create a more relaxed learning environment compared to the harsh overhead lights that are normally in classrooms.
-Studies have also shown that natural light keeps people more focused and alert and improves their mood.
+Natural sunlight will create a more relaxed learning environment compared to the harsh overhead lights in most classrooms.
+Studies show that natural light keeps people more focused, alert, and improves their mood.
 Plus, keeping the lights off will keep the room cooler during the September heat.

-One of the best tips on how to save electricity at school is a practice you probably already use at home.
-Replace all of those incandescent bulbs and standard fluorescent lights with more efficient options.
-Lights will run all day at the school, making them one of the most significant expenses related to powering a school.
+Most homes have already switched from the old energy-sucking incandescent light bulbs to save money.
+Schools can do the same by replacing all incandescent bulbs and standard fluorescent lights with more efficient options.
+Lights are on nearly all day, making them one of the most significant expenses related to powering a school.
 Standard lights can also produce a lot of heat, increasing cooling costs as well.

-Compact Fluorescent Lights or CFLs can work in fluorescent sockets or even standard screw-base sockets.
+One option is Compact Fluorescent Lights (CFLs), which work in fluorescent sockets or even standard screw-base sockets.
 CFLs last longer than standard incandescent bulbs and cost a fraction of the price to run.
-However, with mercury inside, they create some other issues if someone breaks one.
+However, mercury is a harmful byproduct if a CFL leaks or breaks..
 They also burn out quickly when regularly turned on and off.

-Modern LED bulbs can offer a powerful option for lighting at a fraction of the electrical cost.
+Becoming the standard in energy-efficient lighting, LED bulbs offer a powerful option for lighting at a fraction of the electrical cost.
 Modern advances in the diodes used in these bulbs allow for more affordable light bulb production, making them more cost-effective at the time of purchase.
-As an added bonus, some options allow you to control the color of the light and change it at will.
+LED bulbs last longer, create less waste, as well as help improve students’s concentration and decrease hyperactivity.

 3. Invest in energy-saving power strips

-Keep classroom computers and other devices plugged into power strips to help mitigate their stand-by power usage.
-Not only will this help save power on a day-to-day basis, it will also make it easier to unplug all the devices during long holiday breaks.
+Keep classroom computers and other devices plugged into power strips to help mitigate standby power usage.
+Not only will this help save power on a day-to-day basis, it will also make it easier to unplug all devices during long holiday breaks.
+Take it a step further and invest in smart power strips, which can save 5% to 10% of power by shutting down power to standby mode devices that are plugged in.

-4. Change Televisions to Flat and LCD Screens
+4. Change Televisions to LCD Screens or Smart Projectors

 Light bulbs aren’t the only fixture that can help you reduce school energy uses.
 Another consideration when you’re learning is the power used for television screens and computer monitors.
-Schools depend on screens for writing and viewing educational materials.
+Schools depend on screens for enhancing lesson plans, supplemental materials, and fun movie reward days.
 Older, larger televisions use substantially more electricity than smaller, modern screens.
+ENERGY STAR TVs can save up to 15% on electricity compared to conventional models.

 5. Invest in Better Cooling Options